 Security update for the Linux Kernel (Live Patch 31 for SLE 12)

-An update that solves three vulnerabilities and has one errata is now available.
+An update that fixes two vulnerabilities is now available.

 This update for the Linux Kernel 3.12.61-52_119 fixes several issues.

 The following security issues were fixed:

 - CVE-2018-3646: Local attackers in virtualized guest systems could use

 speculative code patterns on hyperthreaded processors to read data

 present in the L1 Datacache used by other hyperthreads on the same CPU

 core, potentially leaking sensitive data, even from other virtual

 machines or the host system (bsc#1099306).